CalvinRodo/Resume/resume.md

 - Created Mockups for the ROE Web Assistant in collaboration with Business Stakeholders
 - Designed the ROE Web Assistant using Knockout.js and ASP.Net MVC
 - Designed and developed a Business Rules Engine to validate ROEs for various intake streams
-- Introduced a Code Review program for Junior Developers
+- Introduced a code review program for Junior Developers
 - Member of various branch working groups
 >- Logging
 >- Source Control